omar-abdelgawad/rust-xp-monkey-interpreter/README.md

 # Monkey-rs
-Finished reading 2.4 now.
+Still reading 2.4 now.
-Should start from page 44 begining of section 2.5 next time.
+Should start from page 48.